When Drafts Evolve: Speculative Decoding Meets Online Learning: Related Work

 \textbf{Cascade decoding.~~} Cascade decoding employs a deferral policy to identify ``hard'' inputs, deferring them to a larger model only when necessary, while using a smaller model by default.
 In a typical two-model cascade, the smaller model is invoked first, and its output confidence (e.g., the probability of the generated token) is used to decide whether to defer to the larger model. \citet{ICLR'22:WisdomOfCommittees} demonstrate that cascades constructed from pre-trained models can match or exceed state-of-the-art accuracy while achieving significant speedups. \citet{EMNLP'22:cascaded} introduce model cascading to jointly improve efficiency and accuracy by selectively invoking larger models based on input difficulty.
 FrugalGPT~\citep{TMLR'24:FrugalGPT} learns an adaptive routing strategy that determines which LLMs to invoke for different queries. \citet{ICLR'25:FasterCascades} combine cascade decoding with speculative execution to achieve improved cost-quality trade-offs.

 \textbf{Multi-token Prediction.~~} Another line of research focuses on outputting multiple tokens at a time (rather than one token at a time in traditional autoregressive models), namely, multi-token prediction (MTP).
 These methods augment the model with additional prediction heads or modules to generate multiple candidate tokens simultaneously, which are then verified in parallel by the target model. \citet{ICASSP'25:MultiTokenPrediction} apply MTP to Speech-LLaMA and reduce the number of decoder calls while maintaining recognition accuracy.
 Medusa~\citep{ICML'24:Medusa} augments LLMs with extra decoding heads that predict multiple subsequent tokens in parallel, and employs tree-based attention to construct and verify multiple candidate continuations simultaneously.
 Hydra~\citep{CoLM'24:Hydra} extends Medusa by introducing sequentially dependent draft heads, where each head conditions its prediction on preceding draft tokens rather than solely on verified hidden states.
 CLLM~\citep{ICML'24:CLLMs} leverages Jacobi decoding~\citep{ICML'21:ParallelNonlinear} and trains the model to consistently predict the fixed point from any intermediate state.
 Recently, DeepSeek-V3~\citep{arxiv'24:DeepSeek-V3} employs sequential MTP modules that maintain a complete causal chain at each prediction depth; while primarily designed to improve training performance, these modules can be employed for speculative decoding during inference to further accelerate the inference speed.
+Most recently, diffusion LLMs~\citep{arxiv'25:LLaDA,arxiv'25:Dream} have emerged as a promising alternative for autoregressive (AR) models that leverage bidirectional attention to enable parallel token generation.
+Several recent works exploit this capability to accelerate decoding~\citep{arxiv'25:Efficient-DLM,arxiv'25:Fast-dllm-v2,arxiv'25:dParallel,arxiv'26:d3llm}.